Function 06 / 07 · Know

 Defined

-The KB is owned and pruned.
+One source, owned and pruned, feeding both populations.
 Findability is measured.
 Stale articles are retired.
-The team uses the KB before Slack.
+The AI is grounded in the same source the team uses.
 Senior agents stop being the knowledge layer.
+The vendor stops being the AI's separate source of truth.

 • Routine retirement